sourander/kamk-cookiecutters/project/{{cookiecutter.containing_folder}}/docs/docs/index.md

 # {{ cookiecutter.project_name }} Report

 This Material for MkDocs site contains the project plan and final report for a {{ cookiecutter.project_name }} (short: `{{ cookiecutter.project_slug }}`).
 The project has been created as a productive part of the course {{ cookiecutter.course_name }} at Kajaani University of Applied Sciences.

-!!! tip

-    Note that the team may add and remove pages as needed.
-This is just a template.
+The group can add and remove pages and modify the content as needed.

 ## Authors